Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 internship took a slight turn, and I realized I would spend more time doing research and gathering feedback than I would pushing code into the codebase.
-My mentor and I went back to the drawing board to define what the project goals would be, and we decided that a successful internship would be (and I quote him literally): "taking things from 0 to 1."
-We would focus on creating an environment to run accessibility tests.
+My mentor and I went back to the drawing board to define what the project goals would be, and we decided that a successful internship would start with (and I quote him literally): "taking things from 0 to 1."
+The Bokeh codebase didn't have tests for accessibility, so that would be the "0", and "1" would be to create an environment to run accessibility tests.
+Subsequently, the next step would be to actually write some tests and further refinements could follow.

 For how Bokeh actually works, picture a language translator helping two people converse.
 For proper communication, each speaker needs to use vocabulary that